-- >>>It is a low-cost competitive strategy that aims at broad mass market. - >>>It requires vigorous pursuit of cost reduction in the areas of - ✓ Procurement, - ✓ Production. - ✓ Storage & distribution of product or service and - ✓ Also, economies in overhead costs. - >>> Because of its lower costs, the firm is able to charge a lower price for its products than most of its competitors and still earn satisfactory profits. - >>> Example, McDonald's, Decathlon, - >>> Generally, cost leadership must be pursued in conjunction with differentiation. - >>> Internal strategy of sharing resources to build a competitive advantage is called synergy benefit. - >>> Striving to be a low-cost producer in an industry can especially be effective, - when the market is price-sensitive and - when there are few ways to achieve product differentiation. - >>>It is done to reduce competitor and thereby gain market share and driving some competitors out of the market. - >>> Some risks of pursuing cost leadership are; - that competitors may imitate the strategy, therefore driving overall industry profits down;
+>>>It is a low-cost competitive strategy that aims at broad mass market.

+>>>It requires vigorous pursuit of cost reduction in the areas of

+- Procurement, - ✓ Production,

+- ✓ Storage & distribution of product or service and - ✓ Also, economies in overhead costs.

+>>>Because of its lower costs, the firm is able to charge a lower price for its products than most of its competitors and still earn satisfactory profits.

+>>>Example, McDonald's, Decathlon,

+Striving to be a low-cost producer in an industry can especially be effective,

+- when the market is price-sensitive and - when there are few ways to achieve product differentiation.

+>>>It is done to reduce competitor and thereby gain market share and driving some competitors out of the market.

+>>>Some risks of pursuing cost leadership are;

-- that technological breakthroughs in the industry may make the strategy ineffective; or - that buyer interests may swing to other differentiating features besides price.
+- that competitors may imitate the strategy, therefore driving overall industry profits down; - that technological breakthroughs in the industry may make the strategy ineffective; or - that buyer interests may swing to other differentiating features besides price.